Why Home Preservation

 Creating Additional Infrastructure Is Not Always Sustainable

 In Upstate SC, much of the affordable housing conversation centers around our community’s rapid and continued growth.
-Lawmakers, activists, and community members alike agree that we need more affordable housing for our growing population.
+Lawmakers, activists, and community members agree that we need more affordable housing for the growing population.

-But simply building new affordable housing units has proven not to be sustainable.
+Just building new affordable housing units is not sustainable.
 For context, approximately 100,000 affordable housing units are built across the United States each year.
-And for every new unit built, two are lost due to deterioration, abandonment, or conversion to more expensive housing.
+For every new unit built, two are lost due to deterioration, abandonment, or conversion to more expensive housing.
 With this approach, we’re essentially taking one step forward and two steps back.

 A Different Kind of Solution